Ned84/2plus2eq5/README.md

 ### Status Bar

-The status bar is the bar on the botton of the GUI.
+The status bar is the bar on the bottom of the GUI.
 There will be the output for diagnostic and error messages.

 ### Creating Shares